Wild Carrot

 Perennial

 Wild carrot is the frothy white umbel of roadsides and meadows, often with a single purple floret in the "lace."
 First-year rosettes are easier to confuse with bad actors than second-year flowering plants — if you cannot split hairs with a botanist's patience, do not eat it.
 Where it is truly Daucus carota, roots smell like carrot and are edible young; seeds have old herbal use as a spice. subtropical and tropical Americas: common in disturbed sunny spots.
-It will cross with garden carrot if both flower — save seed away from Queen Anne if you care about cultivar purity. ☀️💧 Sun and Water: - Full sun. - Dry to average, well-drained soils; laughs at poor dirt. - Drought-tolerant once established. ✂️ Propagation: - Seed; self-sows freely. - Transplant young rosettes in cool, wet weather only.
+It will cross with garden carrot if both flower — save seed away from Queen Anne if you care about cultivar purity.
+Full sun.
+Dry to average, well-drained soils; laughs at poor dirt.
+Drought-tolerant once established.
+Seed; self-sows freely.
+Transplant young rosettes in cool, wet weather only.
+Snip tender Wild Carrot growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors